by Scott Mehl and Susan Flantzer © Unofficial Royalty 2016

 - Mathilde, Countess of Montenuovo (1822 – circa 1823)

 Following Napoleon’s death, Marie Louise and von Neipperg were married morganatically on August 8, 1821, before their third child was born.
-The Count died several years later – on February 22, 1829 – leaving Marie Louise devastated.
+Count Adam Albert von Neipperg died on February 22, 1829, leaving Marie Louise devastated.

 Soon, Marie Louise would marry for the third time.
 In the summer of 1833, the Austrian court sent Count Charles-René de Bombelles to Parma to serve as head of the court.
 Six months later, on February 17, 1834, Bombelles and Marie Louise were married.

-In early December 1847, Maria Louise fell ill with pleurisy and her condition quickly worsened.
-She died on December 17, 1847, in Parma, Duchy of Parma, now in Italy, at the age of 56 and was interred at the Capuchin Church in the Imperial Crypt in Vienna, the traditional burial site of the Austrian Habsburgs.
+In early December 1847, Marie Louise fell ill with pleurisy and her condition quickly worsened.
+She died on December 17, 1847, in Parma, Duchy of Parma, now in Italy, at the age of 56, and was interred at the Capuchin Church in the Imperial Crypt in Vienna, the traditional burial site of the Austrian Habsburgs.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.